mepley1/honeypot/README.md

 - Standardize error responses.
 - Restructure the whole detection rules process - define rules in a JSON file where each rule is an object containing an array of request property + regex pattern to match against said property.
 - Deployment guide - deployment.md - Include Nginx vhost conf file, systemd service unit example
-- Some graphs/charts - do some analysis + visualization on top IPs/paths/location data/etc.
+- More analysis + visualization of data.
 - Per-account login IP whitelist.
 - Separate stats routes into another blueprint
 - Rewrite some parts in Ziglang where able